jaraco/pmxbot-config/README.txt

-This project provides a Fabric file suitable for installing the DCPython pmxbot instance on a clean Ubuntu Precise host, such as the one that RackSpace kindly donates for our purposes.
+This project provides a Fabric file suitable for installing a pmxbot instance on a clean Ubuntu Trusty host.

 To use it, simply install fabric in your local environment, then invoke: